 Anguk Station [안국역], Seoul Subway Line 3, Exit 3

 (15 min. walk)

-— submitted by Sicarius the Queen of Melonia, with location details by Marion KDL
+— submitted by Sicarius the Queen of Melonia, updated by Marion KDL

 — King and Queen; 500 Years of the Joseon Dynasty; Vogue Korea Fashion Spread w/ Park Bo-gum; Kingdom II, The Royal Gambler; Rooftop Prince with side note and Secret Door; Jang Hee-bin; Kingdom; Jewel in the Palace; The Throne; Masquerade; Royal Tailor added by Lr